IoannisSina/HAR-Files-Analyzer/README.md

 **Description**

-University project which is used to upload and analyze HAR file\
+University project which is used to upload and analyze HAR files :chart_with_upwards_trend:\
 Users are able to upload HAR files and see information about them :chart:\
 Admins can see statistics for all har file that have been uploaded to the Database